-Mathematical development and discussion of fundamental principles that pertain to the design and operation of passive and active sonar systems.
-Topics from complex aperture theory, array theory, and signal processing are covered.
+Theory and engineering practices pertainto passive and active sonar systems.
+Current fleet systems and developmental projects are analyzed.
+The objective of the course is to determine how the engineering design is conditioned by characteristics of the transmission medium as well as operational requirements.
 PREREQUISITES: PH 3452, EE 4572, or EE 4716, U.S. Citizenship and SECRET clearance.